heutelbeck/sapl-demos/sapl-demo-playground/README.md

 ### Running the Server from Source

-Vaadin uses Spring Boot so you can start the playground via
+Vaadin uses Spring Boot, so you can start the playground via

 ```shell
 mvn spring-boot:run